1. Purpose of procedures

 1.1 These procedures provide guidance and direction on the digitisation of print records, and the early disposal of the original print records following digitisation.
 The procedures comply with the Queensland State Archives (QSA) Digitisation Disposal Policy.

 2. Scope and application

-2.1 These procedures apply to University records that are eligible for digitisation and early disposal.
-While records that must be retained permanently can be digitised, they are not eligible for early disposal.
+2.1 These procedures apply to University records that are eligible for digitisation and early disposal of the original print record.
+While original records that must be retained permanently can be digitised, they are not eligible for early disposal.
 These procedures are further supported by guidelines and other local documents as identified.
-The identification of physical records that are eligible for digitisation and early disposal is managed by Information Management Services.
-Business areas seeking to undertake this activity should be guided by Information Management Services before starting any digitisation of original print records.
+The identification of physical records that are eligible for digitisation and early disposal is managed by the Records Management team in the Insights & Analytics Unit.
+Business areas seeking to undertake this activity should be guided by the Records Management team before starting any digitisation of original print records.